IABTechLab/uid2-examples/web-integrations/javascript-sdk/server-side-node/README.md

-# Server-Side UID2 or EUID Integration Example using JavaScript SDK
+# Server-Side UID2 or EUID Integration Example using JavaScript SDK via Node.js

 This example showcases how the UID2/EUID **JavaScript SDK works in Node.js** server environments.
 It uses the same `setIdentityFromEmail` method that runs in browsers, but executes it on the server.
 This uses **public credentials** (Subscription ID + Server Public Key) which are the same credentials used for client-side integrations.